-- 199. These and other representations were "part of the basis of the bargain," in that Plaintiffs and the Class purchased the Products in reasonable reliance on those statements.
-Cal.
-Com.
-Code § 2313(1). - 200.
-Barlean's breached its express warranties by selling Products that are not healthy, not healthier than butter or other oils, and that negatively affects blood cholesterol levels, increasing risk of CHD, stroke, and other morbidity. - 201.
-That breach actually and proximately caused injury in the form of the lost purchase price that Plaintiffs and Class Members paid for Barlean's Coconut Oil Products. - 202.
+- 199. Barlean's breached its express warranties by selling Products that are not healthy, not healthier than butter or other oils, and that negatively affects blood cholesterol levels, increasing risk of CHD, stroke, and other morbidity. - 200.
+That breach actually and proximately caused injury in the form of the lost purchase price that Plaintiffs and Class Members paid for Barlean's Coconut Oil Products. - 201.
 Plaintiffs seek, on behalf of themselves and other Class Members, their actual damages arising as a result of Barlean's breaches of express warranty.